 These timeless baby names are cute—and not as common as John, James, and Michael.

-We combed the Social Security Administration’s list of boy names from the past couple of centuries to see which names have stood the test of time.
-And while your Johns, James, Michaels, Josephs, Jacobs and Williams have serious staying power, we thought we’d present you with some less frequently considered (but still cute!) old-school options from the list.
+We combed the Social Security Administration’s list of boy names from the past couple of centuries to see which baby boy names have stood the test of time.
+And while your Johns, James, Michaels, Josephs, and Jacobs have serious staying power, we thought we’d present you with some less frequently considered (but still cute!) unique baby names from the list.

 Interestingly, the name Charles has been on every top 100 list since the 1890s, but has moved steadily from the number five slot to the number 51 slot.
-The name Charles is derived from Germanic Karl and Hari meaning “man” and “warrior”, respectively… which might be a little intense for a baby boy.
-You can call him Charlie, though!
+The name Charles is derived from Germanic Karl and Hari meaning “man” and “warrior,” respectively.
+Alternatively, the nickname Charlie is equally as adorable.